crypt0b0y/BLUETOOTH-DOS-ATTACK-SCRIPT/README.md

 ## Other

-<p>according to my calculations, if ping bigger than 500, Bluetooh device will turn off / disconnect.</p>
+<p>According to my calculations, if ping bigger than 500, Bluetooh device will turn off / disconnect.</p>
 <table align="center">
   <td>
     Threads